GerardoDRM/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

+This project shows basics of Artificial Intelligence topics such as:

+* Constraints propagation
+* Heuristics
+* Search algorithms (DFS)

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We use constraint propagation on naked twins as follows: